 The course directly follows on from the key stage three course.
 Topics covered include Principles of Chemistry, Inorganic Chemistry, Organic Chemistry and Physical Chemistry.
 It also looks at how chemists have an appreciation of social, industrial, technological, environmental and economic consequences for the whole community.
 Lessons will include a mixture of theory, problem solving and practical based work.
 The course also requires a basic competency in algebra, manipulating equations and a good level of general numeracy.

-The course is assessed through a final examination consisting of two papers.
+Assessment The course is assessed through a final examination consisting of two papers.
 There is no coursework component to this course.
-In Year 11, pupils will be advised which exam (single, double or triple award) is most suitable for them.

-Chemistry helps to develop skills in analysing, problem solving, logical reasoning and researching.
+Future Pathways Chemistry helps to develop skills in analysing, problem solving, logical reasoning and researching.
 IGCSE Chemistry also helps set a strong foundation for further study in Chemistry and a range of other subjects.
 The study of Chemistry often leads to careers in engineering, medicine and forensic science.